algolia/kubernetes-hands-on/05-pods/README.md

 pod "simple-pod" created
 ```

 We also could have used the `kubectl create -f ...`.
-But it's better to have a declarative approach in k8s rather than an imperative one, [see]( https://medium.com/bitnami-perspectives/imperative-declarative-and-a-few-kubectl-tricks-9d6deabdde).
+But it's better to have a declarative approach in Kubernetes rather than an imperative one, [see]( https://medium.com/bitnami-perspectives/imperative-declarative-and-a-few-kubectl-tricks-9d6deabdde).

 ## `kubectl get`

-Now list all the `pods` running in k8s. `get` is the `ls` of k8s.
+Now list all the `pods` running in Kubernetes. `get` is the `ls` of Kubernetes.

 ```bash
 $ kubectl get pod